 The first part of the service is called “The Liturgy of the Word,” in which God’s acts in history are recalled through scripture and applied to our lives in a reflection given by the priest (sermon).
 The second part is called “The Liturgy of the Eucharist,” in which we repeat the words and actions of Jesus’ last meal with his disciples and make that story our own.

 All are welcome to receive communion at the table of the Lord.
 Greeters will assist you in coming up to the altar rail.
 The priest and lay minister will offer you the bread and wine consecrated as the body and blood of Jesus Christ.
-To receive the bread, simply place your hands together, palms facing upward and the priest will place the bread into your hand.
-To receive the wine, simply guide the bottom of the cup that the minister will hold toward your lips and take a sip.
-If you wish to receive a blessing rather than the Sacrament, simply cross your hands over your heart as a signal for the priest.
+If you wish to receive a blessing rather than the Sacrament, simply cross your arms over your heart as a signal for the priest.